craue/CraueConfigBundle/README.md

 # Information

 CraueConfigBundle manages configuration settings stored in the database and makes them accessible via a service.
-These settings are similar to those defined in `parameters.yml` or `parameters.ini` but can be modified at runtime, e.g. by an admin user.
+These settings are similar to those defined in `parameters.yml` but can be modified at runtime, e.g. by an admin user.

 This bundle should be used in conjunction with Symfony2.